 This fund was established in 2012 by Fleury Yelvington to support a fellowship in the University of Florida Department of Health Services Research, Management and Policy.

-This fund was established in 2012 by a group of donors to support students pursuing an interest in healthcare finance in the College of Health and Human Performance at the University of Florida.
+This fund was established in 2012 by a group of donors to support students pursuing an interest in healthcare finance in the College of Public Health and Health Professions at the University of Florida.

 Michael and Barbara Bice established this fund in 2007.
 Michael graduated with a bachelor’s degree from SUNY Birmingham in 1968 and a master’s degree in health administration from the University of Michigan in 1970.